Township (video game): Ship system (port)

 Using Ships, players can get rare items and treasures.
 The maximum number of ships is 4, and each ship may carry up to 3 crates.

 The first ship is free, the second one 5,000 gold coins, the third one 8,000 gold coins, and the fourth one 25,000 gold coins.
 Players can order the ship to go to the relevant island to acquire the unproductive materials by paying these fees.
 There are four islands: Frutus Isle (including peach, watermelon, and plum), Olive Isle (including grape, olive, and key lime), Tropica Isle (including banana, coconut, and pineapple), and Fishermen's Isle (fish, shrimp, and lobster).
 One ingot of metal can be added to each sailing to get better supplies from the trip.

 Zoo

 After the 2015 upgrade, players are given an opportunity to build and run Zoo, which upgrades require assets produced in the city.
 Unlocking new animals enables additional buildings to the zoo layout (a cafe, souvenir shop, and fast food).

-Co-op
+Teams

-After reaching a certain level, players can select and join a cooperative where they can meet like-minded people.
-Players can request supplies or give their supplies to those in need in the co-op.
+After reaching a certain level, players can select and join a team (formerly known as a co-op) where they can meet and collaborate with other players.
+Players can request supplies or give their supplies to those in need in the team.

-Periodically, co-op regattas take place.
+Periodically, team regattas take place.
 Parties need to complete chosen tasks in a given time to collect points.

+Collection cards

+The cards were introduced in mid-2025.
+They come in packs known as "Towncards," which are obtained by filling train cars, during the Treasure Tree and Green Machine phases, and through other events.
+Each card has a star rating from 1 to 5; these stars accumulate to unlock booster chests and card packs.
+There are five types of packs, yielding 2, 3, 4, or 6 cards depending on the type; the gold pack, in addition to six cards, guarantees one card you do not yet own.
+Cards are used to complete card sets, which award a prize upon completion.
+Duplicate cards can be sent to others—up to three per day, excluding gold cards—while you can request one card per day from your co-op.
+Completing the entire card collection awards boosters, 10,000 T-Cash, and a decorative icon; completing it a second time awards boosters, 15,000 T-Cash, and a crystal decorative icon; thereafter, only boosters and 15,000 T-Cash are awarded for each completed collection.
+The event lasts 63 days; once it ends, a new collection begins, and any remaining stars or unopened packs are lost.